Operation Olive Branch: Damage to archaeological and cultural sites

 On 24 January 2018, a rocket was fired from inside Syria, hitting the 17th century Çalık Mosque in Kilis, Turkey.
 The explosion killed two people who had been in the mosque for prayers and injured 11.
 The dome of the mosque was destroyed.

 On 28 January 2018, Syria's antiquities department and the SOHR, said that Turkish shelling had seriously damaged the ancient temple of Ain Dara at Afrin.
 Syrian government called for international pressure on Turkey "to prevent the targeting of archaeological and cultural sites".
 Satellite imagery has shown that more than half of the temple is destroyed.
 Turkish Armed Forces denied the report.

 On 18 March, Turkish-backed Free Syrian Army militants toppled a statue of Kawa, a Kurdish mythological figure, during the capture of Afrin city.

-On 23 March 2018 reports stated that Turkish airstrikes destroyed many important archaeological buildings including the Julianus Church, which is one of the oldest Christian churches in the world, in the Brad ancient Christian heritage site near Afrin, which has been in UNESCO's world heritage list since 2011.
+On 23 March 2018 reports stated that Turkish airstrikes destroyed many important archaeological buildings including the Julianus Church, which is one of the oldest Christian churches in the world, in the Barad ancient Christian heritage site near Afrin, which has been in UNESCO's world heritage list since 2011.
 On 24 March, the Turkish government denied the reports.